pixelsoul/pixelsoul/README.md

 # What am I doing?

-- 🔎 I am looking for new opportunities to dive into and be apart of.
+- 🔎 I am looking for new opportunities to dive into and be a part of.
-- ⚙️ I’m currently working on some personal projects for my portfolio.
+- ⚙️ I’m currently working on some personal projects.
 - 🌱 I’m currently learning how to be better at TypeScript🤪😭
 - 💭 I would like to learn a language like Python or GoLang.
 I would also like to learn a 3D program, maybe Blender.
 Adobe After Effects would be pretty cool to learn as well☺️